Off-Grid Battery Selection

 How much storage, in amp-hours, do you need?

 This will vary with the application and where you live.
 As a rough rule for home solar systems, the total battery capacity (in amp-hours) should be three to five times your daily usage.
-3 if your system use is limited to summer use and weekend use.
+Three times if your system use is limited to summer use and weekend use.
 For the rest of the year 4 to 5 days standby is best.
 If you are in a good wind area and have a wind turbine as well, you can probably reduce this factor by a day of stand by time.

 To calculate how many amp-hours storage you need: